In our philanthropic efforts, we partner with organizations that meet one or more of the following criteria:

 The BeerSheba Project brings in local people as interns and teaches them how to do sustainable planting, watering techniques/irrigation, and literacy/education.
 With the commencement of their Intern Development program, simple, appropriate agricultural techniques are taught together with management classes using their mother tongue (Serer).
 A portion of the school fees will be paid by interns working on various components of reforestation and agricultural projects within BeerSheba.
 At the end of the curriculum, achieving students could be aided by a micro-loan, enabling them to start their own project, or in the future, they could be hired as qualified agriculture technicians throughout Senegal.We have included here a video that showcases The BeerSheba Project's mission and efforts.
 We at powbab® are grateful for the opportunity to partner with this extraordinary organization.

 Your purchases of our powbab® products make a difference, and we want you to know that.
 We do our best to channel your generosity back to these local communities, enriching the current generation and the generations to come.
-In effort to build trust and transparency, below is a snapshot of how we gave back in 2014.
+In effort to build trust and transparency, below is a snapshot of how we have given back.

 Get our newsletter with deals & periodic updates.
 We respect you.
 No spam.